jewettaij/jacobi_pd/README.md

 This repository contains
 [public domain](https://creativecommons.org/publicdomain/zero/1.0/)
-header-only template C++ source code for the
-[Jacobi eigenvalue algorithm](https://en.wikipedia.org/wiki/Jacobi_eigenvalue_algorithm).
+a small header-only template C++ source code for the [Jacobi eigenvalue algorithm](https://en.wikipedia.org/wiki/Jacobi_eigenvalue_algorithm).
 This remains one of the oldest and most popular algorithms for diagonalizing dense, square, real, symmetric matrices.